j50n/deno-proc/site/src/transform.md

 [Available Transformers](https://deno.land/x/proc@{{gitv}}/src/transformers.ts)

-A transformer is just a plain-old JavaScript function with this signature:
+A transformer is just a _plain-old JavaScript function_ with this signature:

 ```typescript
 type Transformer<T, U> = (it: AsyncIterable<T>) => AsyncIterable<U>;
 ```

-Transformers are just functions (possibly asynchronous generator functions).
-You can compose them into new functions relatively easily because this is just JavaScript iteration.
-The [transform](https://deno.land/x/proc@{{gitv}}/mod3.ts?s=Enumerable#method_transform_0) operation works similarly to `pipeThrough` in streaming.
+Transformers are functions (possibly asynchronous generator functions).
+You can compose them into new functions relatively easily.
+The [transform](https://deno.land/x/proc@{{gitv}}/mod3.ts?s=Enumerable#method_transform_0) operation is similar to `pipeThrough` in streaming.

 A transformer transforms objects from one type to another.
 It is like `map` but with with complete control over the whole stream of data - including control